croasus/jub.dj/README.md

 There are two sets of tests: server tests and UI (integration) tests.

 ### Adding a server test
 To add a new server test, add a script to the `test/server/` directory.
-It should be a node.js script, and should output something meaningful (i.e., so that if the feature you're testing broke, it would output something different).
+It should be a node.js script, and should output something meaningful (i.e., so that if the relevant feature broke, your test's output would change).

 While developing your test, make sure to run your script with environment variable `TEST=1`.